Find synonyms Find exact match

 STEMI versus NSTEMI — Short-term mortality is lower in patients with NSTEMI (2 to 4 percent) compared to patients with STEMI (3 to 8 percent) treated with primary PCI within two hours of hospital arrival [10,18,19,21,25,26,30].
-The American College of Cardiology National Cardiovascular Data Registry (NCDR) collects information on patients who undergo cardiac catheterization and percutaneous coronary intervention in the US .
+The American College of Cardiology National Cardiovascular Data Registry collects information on patients who undergo cardiac catheterization and PCI in the United States .
 The risk-adjusted in-hospital mortality between 2007 and 2009 for the subset of acute MI patients who underwent PCI was about 6 percent for STEMI and about 4 percent for NSTEMI.
 For both types of MI, there were trends toward lower mortality with time.

 Better short-term outcomes for patients with NSTEMI have also been noted in other studies (eg, in-hospital mortality 5 to 7 percent compared with 7.0 to 9.3 percent with STEMI in the GRACE and Euro Heart registries) [20,21,25].

 Adverse non-fatal outcomes — Besides death, other patient-important outcomes include stroke, recurrent MI, heart failure, and major bleeding.
-In the GRACE registry of patients with non-ST elevation acute coronary syndromes (NSTEACS) discussed above, the rates of in-hospital heart failure or shock, MI, major bleeding, or stroke were 10, 2.4, 1.8, and 0.5 percent, respectively .
+In the GRACE registry of patients with NSTEACS discussed above, the rates of in-hospital heart failure or shock, MI, major bleeding, or stroke were 10, 2.4, 1.8, and 0.5 percent, respectively .
 In the HORIZONS AMI randomized trial, the rate of stroke was around 1 percent and the rate of reinfarction was about 2 percent at 30 days .
 (See "Anticoagulant therapy in acute ST elevation myocardial infarction", section on 'Bivalirudin'.)

 Early rehospitalization — The rate of rehospitalization within 30 days after acute MI is reported to range between 17 and 25 percent [31,32].
 In a single-community (Olmsted County, Minnesota, United States) study of 3010 patients who were hospitalized for a first-ever MI (31 percent STEMI) between 1987 and 2010, rehospitalization within 30 days occurred in about 19 percent .
 Of these, 30 percent were and 43 percent were not related to the incident event.
 Diabetes, chronic obstructive pulmonary disease, anemia, higher Killip class (table 1), longer length of stay during the index hospitalization, and a complication of angiography or reperfusion or revascularization were associated with increase rehospitalization risk.